ssbc/jitdb/README.md

  - easy to understand
  - run in the browser and in node

-Flumelog-aligned-offset takes care of persistance of the main log.
+Async flumelog takes care of persistance of the main log.
 It is expected to use [bipf] to encode data.
 On top of this, JITDB lazily creates and maintains indexes based on the way the data is queried.
 Meaning if you search for messages of type `post` an author `x` two indexes will be created the first time.
 One for type and one for